meelgroup/approxmc-cert/certcheck/README.md

 This folder contains the sources for CertCheck specialized for CNF-XOR approximate model counting.

-The main file `certcheck_cnf_xor.ML` was exported from `Isabelle2024` from the corresponding AFP entry.
+The main file `certcheck_cnf_ext.ML` was exported from `Isabelle2024` from the corresponding AFP entry.

 # Build Instructions

-To build `certcheck_cnf_xor`, ensure that you have a working copy of the [MLton compiler](http://mlton.org/), then run `make` in this directory.
+To build `certcheck_cnf_ext`, ensure that you have a working copy of the [MLton compiler](http://mlton.org/), then run `make` in this directory.

 ## Additional Dependencies

 The tool requires access to a (verified) CNF-XOR unsatisfiability checking pipeline.
-A default pipeline script `check_unsat_cms.sh` is provided which assumes access to `cryptominisat`, `frat-xor`, and `cake_xlrup` placed in the `cert_tools` subfolder.
+A default pipeline script `check_unsat_cms.sh` is provided which assumes access to `cryptominisat5`, `frat-xor`, and `cake_xlrup` placed in the `cert_tools` subfolder.
 These tools can be built and copied from the [CryptoMiniSat repository](https://github.com/msoos/cryptominisat) and the [frat-xor repository](https://github.com/meelgroup/frat-xor), respectively.

 # Usage Instructions